Tuesday, March 30, 2010

 The letter Chogyal Palden Thondup Namgyal wrote to Indira Gandhi when Sikkim Royal Palace was attacked by the Indian Army

-I believe this piece of the article was more of a documentary as the title suggests "The Story of Sikkim".
-A part of many stories in opinions24x7 blog.
-The article gives a simple narration about Sikkim in brief.
-What I liked the most was the annexation part and as in my part what I see I share.
-So this interesting piece of the extract is provided here which did touch my heart, especially the "letter" sent by our Chogyal (King) to Indira Gandhi when Sikkim Royal Palace was attacked by the Indian Army.
+I believe this piece of the article was more of a documentary, as the title suggests, "The Story of Sikkim."
+A part of many stories in the opinions24x7 blog.
+The article briefly gives a brief narration about Sikkim.
+What I liked the most was the annexation part, and as with my part, what I see, I share.
+So this exciting piece of the extract is provided here, touching my heart, especially the "letter" sent by our Chogyal (King) to Indira Gandhi when Sikkim Royal Palace was attacked by the Indian Army.

 ""Finally, in 1975, the Kazi (Prime Minister) of Sikkim went against the Chogyal and appealed to the Indian Parliament to change Sikkim's status to a full state of India.
 His appeal was approved.
 In April 1975, a 5,000-strong contingent of the Indian Army invaded Sikkim and surrounded the Chogyal's palace.
 His 300 bodyguards, who were themselves trained by the Indian Army, were caught and driven away, while one of them was shot.
 The Chogyal was arrested.
 In his last letter to Indira Gandhi, he wrote: